tahardi/bearclave/README.md

 want to explore TEE technology for securing sensitive workloads, but find themselves overwhelmed by steep learning curves and complicated requirements.
-The **Bearclave** project is a collection of code and documentation that aims to address those challenges.
+The **Bearclave** project is a collection of code and documentation that aims to address these challenges.

 ## What's Included?

-- **Concepts** An overview of TEEs and popular platforms, including AWS Nitro, AMD SEV-SNP, and Intel TDX
+- **Concepts** An overview of popular TEE platforms, including AWS Nitro, AMD SEV-SNP, and Intel TDX.
-- **Guides** How to deploy TEE-based applications to cloud platforms such as AWS and GCP
+- **Guides** Instructions for building and deploying TEE-based applications to the AWS and GCP clout platforms.
-- **SDK** A library that allows you to develop platform-agnostic Golang applications without having to worry about the underlying TEE implementation
+- **SDK** A library that allows you to develop platform-agnostic Golang applications without having to worry about the underlying TEE implementations.
-- **Examples** Practical code examples that demonstrate how to build, deploy, and interact with real-world applications on different TEE platforms
+- **Examples** Practical code examples that demonstrate how to write, build, and deploy TEE-based applications.

 ## A Note on Costs